Virginia State Bar

 By what authority is the course required?

-The Harry L. Carrico Professionalism Course provides the instruction required by Part Six, § IV, ¶ 13.1, Rules of the Supreme Court of Virginia, as follows:
+The Harry L. Carrico Professionalism Course provides the instruction required by Part Six, § IV, ¶ 13.1, Rules of the Supreme Court of Virginia.

-If am an associate member, do I need to take the course?
+If I am an associate lawyer, do I need to take the course?

-No. Completion of the Professionalism Course is required only for active members of the Virginia State Bar.
+No. Completion of the Professionalism Course is required only for active lawyers of the Virginia State Bar.

 What is the time period for completion of the course?

-The course must be completed within twelve months of becoming an active member of the Virginia State Bar.
-For members admitted by bar exam, this is usually one year from the time you register with the Virginia State Bar following notice of your licensure by the Virginia Board of Bar Examiners.
-Members admitted by reciprocity or as Virginia corporate counsel must complete the course within one year of registering with the Virginia State Bar following being sworn in by the Supreme Court of Virginia.
+The course must be completed within twenty-four months* of becoming an active lawyer of the Virginia State Bar.
+For lawyers admitted by bar exam, this is usually two years from the time you register with the Virginia State Bar following notice of your licensure by the Virginia Board of Bar Examiners.
+Lawyers admitted by reciprocity or as Virginia corporate counsel must complete the course within two years of registering with the Virginia State Bar, following being sworn in by the Supreme Court of Virginia.

 May I take any ethics course and satisfy this requirement?

 No. You must take the Virginia State Bar Harry L. Carrico Professionalism Course.
-See course dates and locations.
-(PDF file)
+See course dates and locations. (pdf)

 No. You must attend the course in person.
-See course dates and locations.
-(PDF file)
+See course dates and locations. (pdf)

 Is the course approved for CLE credit?